SolaceSamples/solace-samples-javarto/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Authors

-See the list of [contributors](https://github.com/SolaceSamples/solace-samples-template/contributors) who participated in this project.

 ## License

 This project is licensed under the Apache License, Version 2.0. - See the [LICENSE](LICENSE) file for details.